luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 ## Running a batch job

-In section 2, we learned how to run a command next to the command line prompt.
+In episode 2, we learned how to run a command next to the command line prompt.
 This is called to run a command interactively.
 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
 In this case, we need to make a script that incorporates some arguments for Slurm such as resources needed and modules to load.